Skip to main content

 dragon dance

-On September 27, 2007, the AANAPISI program was established by Congress with the purpose of improving the availability and quality of postsecondary education programs to support AANHPI students.
-Montgomery College is a designated AANAPI-serving institution.
+On September 27, 2007, Congress established the AANAPISI program to enhance the availability and quality of postsecondary education for Asian American, Native Hawaiian, and Pacific Islander (AANHPI) students.
+Montgomery College is proud to be a designated AANAPISI institution.

 Mission